MicBrain/Master-Password-Recovery-Tool/README.md

 This software has been written by [Rafayel Mkrtchyan][web1].
 To try the beta version of the application you can download **Password Recovert Tool 1.0.exe** file from this repo.
 To read about the algorithms that different companies used for protecting their Master Passwords download **Description.pdf** file.
 I started researching the mechanics of BIOS and HDD password in current generation laptops in 2012.
 My goal was to create a set of master password generators to disable Basic Input /Output System (BIOS) passwords.
 After understanging the general algorithm for generating Master Passwords I tried to test them from collected data from different Internet sources.

 You are welcome to contribute to this research project.
+Here's some examples of things you might want to make a pull request for:

 ### References